yetanotherchris/yetanotherchris.dev/_posts/2016-04-07-creating-a-linux-shell-on-a-windows-box-in-6-lines.md

 ---
-title: Apache - creating a linux shell on a windows box in 7 lines
+title: Creating a Linux shell on a Windows box in 1 minutes (or 7 lines of Powershell)
 layout: post
 shortpost: true
 Published: 2016-04-07